Mama Do (Uh Oh, Uh Oh): Release and promotion

 Two different B-sides were recorded for the single's release; "Want You" appears on its CD single, whilst an acoustic cover of alternative rock band Kings of Leon's 2008 hit single "Use Somebody" was featured as the digital single's B-side.
 Due to the strong popularity of the single at the time, "Use Somebody" reached number fifty-two on the UK Singles Chart as well on non-single downloads only.
 The song is also featured on various album compilations, including Bravo Hits 67, Just Dance – The Biggest Pop and Dance Hits, Bravo Black Hits Vol. 21.

 As part of the single's promotion, Lott performed the song on various television shows, including: Live Lounge, Freshly Squeezed, Sound, Totally Saturday, Loose Women and GMTV.
 A Simlish version of the song was also recorded to feature on the Electronic Arts computer game The Sims 3.
-The track was covered by Dutch pop singer Esmée Denters and the Manchester-based electronic music duo Flip & Fill have also remixed the song, included as track number ten on the compilation album Clubland 15.
+The track was covered by Selena Gomez, Lorde, Girls' Generation-TTS and Dutch pop singer Esmée Denters.
+The Manchester-based electronic music duo Flip & Fill have also remixed the song, included as track number ten on the compilation album Clubland 15.